bincrafters/bincrafters.github.io/_posts/2017-09-22-boost-modular-packages-conan.md

 ## Technical Information
 To get started with using the Bincrafters public Conan repository, please see this post: [Bincrafters Conan Instructions](https://bincrafters.github.io/2017/06/06/using-bincrafters-conan-repository)

+## Conan Version
+It is very highly recommended that you get the latest version of Conan.io 0.27.0 or higher to use these packages.

+	$ pip install conan --upgrade

 ## Package Options
 Conan allows users to pass options to for each package upon install.
 The list of options for Boost packages are: